eficode-academy/istio-katas/002-deployment-patterns.md

 ### Overview

-- Deploy the sentences app
+- Deploy the sentences app and two versions of the name service

 - Run the `scripts/loop-query.sh`